ildus/zappykasten.vim/README.md

 ```

 If you come from [Alok Singh's notational-fzf-vim](https://github.com/alok/notational-fzf-vim), then it should be a matter of simply replacing all occurrences of initial `nv` in the variable names by `zk`.
-On Microsoft Windows, all paths are assumed to be either on mounted drives or UNC sharepoints depending on g:zk_main_directory.
+On Microsoft Windows, all paths are assumed to be either on mounted drives or UNC sharepoints depending on `g:zk_main_directory`.

 ## Instructions